Download processes

 2. Deletion of downloaded basic data.

-The program has the same functionality as action F10/MASSDE() has in the download programs for transaction data, for example MHS800.
-It applies to the download tables for basic data and transaction data, as in the following instances:
+This program provides the same functionality as selecting the F10/MASSDE() action in download programs for transaction data, such as MHS800.
+It applies to the download tables for basic data and transaction data, similar to these instances:

 1. Basic data download